-The decision on who to award will be made by each respective County Service Coordinating Unit Tender Committee for contract values of up to Kshs.5, 000,000.
-Contract awards above this threshold will be awarded by the PCT based on the advice of the Embu County Service Coordinating Unit Tender Committee.
-The respective CBO/WUA will be informed of the decision of each respective tender committee.
+The decision on who to award will be made by each respective County technical department with professional advice of a qualified procurement specialist for contract values of up to Kshs.5,

+000,000.
+Contract awards above this threshold will be awarded by the PCT.
+The respective CBO/WUA will be informed of the decision made.